 Only once there has be plenty of that already do you “get down on bended knee” and ask for them to invest in your company.
 Of course, the startup which is running an equity crowdfunding campaign does not have time on their side.
 The very reason they are expending so much effort on a crowdfunding social media blast is because they need people to invest right now – not later.
 But it’s not going to work.

 The moral of the story – if you are thinking of running an equity crowdfunding campaign in future – start “dating” your crowd now, so that they’ll fall in love and agree to “marriage” when your campaign eventually launches!
 Don’t use crowdfunding social media blasts as a poor substitute for building a long-term relationship with those that matter.

-✓ How to get social media to work with journalists
+✓ How to use social media to work with journalists

 ✓ How to target the social media followers of others

-✓ How to outreach to social media influencers directly
+✓ How to reach out to social media influencers